pablo-meier/Pablog/frog-sources/About-Site.md

 Nowadays, I use a full AWS stack of S3, CloudFront, and Route 53.
 A decent guide to do this is [here][32].

+Note that if you want to add [HSTS][37] with this stack, it's a bit more cumbersome than using CloudFlare as I did before, when I was hosting this on a running nginx container.
+Julia Evans [explains the basics of the tech here][34], and this posts [explains how to do it in this stack here][35].
+If you're feeling so empowered, check your site [Mozilla Observatory][36].

 ## Styles

 I read the [CSS book by the authors][16] way back in 2006, when blue beanies